webosose/website/content/en/about/release-notes/webos-ose-2-13-2-release-notes.md

 ## Known Issues

-  - Google Assistant API doesn't work on some occasions.
   - Information about the operating system (osInfo) cannot be obtained.
   - The connectionmanager API's `getstatus` method returns `LunaService Error` if the wired ethernet cable is unplugged.
   - The `date` command through serial connection doesn't return correct values of date and time.